 Production quietly stopped in 1987, soon after Alfa Romeo had been swallowed by Fiat Auto.
 Unsold Alfa 6 models got to rather uncomfortably share showroom space with the striking new 164, and were eventually “moved” only thanks to generous discounts.

 After decades of oblivion though, interest in the Alfa 6 is now growing, and rare survivors fetch considerable prices.
-Most of the pictures I’ve used in this article were taken last May during the Alfa 6’s “birthday party” held in the town of Bobbio: a video report is on my YouTube channel for you to enjoy.
+Most of the pictures I’ve used in this article were taken last May during the Alfa 6’s “birthday party” held in the town of Bobbio: a video report is on my YouTube channel.

-If you want to know more about the Alfa 6’s fascinating story, I’ve written a book about it, available here.
+If you want to know more about the Alfa 6’s fascinating story, I’ve written a book about it, available at the World’s largest online book retailers.